 "Art is central to all our lives, not just the better-off and educated, " Winterson once said in an interview.
 "I know that from my own story, and from the evidence of every child ever born -- they all want to hear and to tell stories, to sing, to make music, to act out little dramas, to paint pictures, to make sculptures.
 This is born in and we breed it out.
 And then, when we have bred it out, we say that art is elitist, and at the same time we either fetishize art -- the high prices, the jargon, the inaccessibility -- or we ignore it.
 The truth is, artist or not, we are all born on the creative continuum, and that is a heritage and a birthright of all of our lives."

-Words: The first quote above is from "Testimony Against Gertrude Stein," published in Art Objects: Essays on Ecstasy and Effrontery by Jeanette Winterson (Knopf, 1996).
-The second is from "Upfront: Talking with Jeanette Winterson" (The New York Times Sunday Book Review, Dec.
+The first quote by Jeanette Winterson is from Art Objects: Essays on Ecstasy & Effrontery (Jonathan Cape, 1996); the second quote is from "Up Front: Talking With Jeanette Winterson" (The New York Times, Dec.
 19, 2008).
 All rights reserved by the author.